+When choosing fibroid treatments, your two main choices will be surgery or UFE.
 Fibroid tumors are non-cancerous growths that develop in and on a woman’s uterus.
 While not a life threatening condition, because of their location, they can cause many negative symptoms, including problems with fertility, menstruation, and your bowel and bladder function.

 Myomectomies Don’t Improve Fertility

-A new review in the Cochrane journal says: “one study…that examined the effect of myomectomy on fertility and it found no significant benefit.”
+Check this out.
+A study examining “the effect of myomectomy on fertility[discovered] no significant benefit,” according to a review in the Cochrane journal.
 In other words, even if you have surgery to remove your fibroid tumors, your chances of getting or staying pregnant may not improve.

 UFE and Pregnancy